Agoric/documentation/main/javascript-modifications/lockdown.md

 ```
 ### Purpose

-The default `'safe'` setting replaces each of the methods listed below with their
+The default `'safe'` setting replaces each method listed below with their
 corresponding non-locale-specific method.
-For example, `Object.prototype.toLocaleString`
+For example, `Object.prototype.toLocaleString()`
-becomes another name for `Object.prototype.toString`.
+becomes another name for `Object.prototype.toString()`.

-The `'unsafe'` setting keeps the original behavior for maximal compatibility at the price
+The `'unsafe'` setting keeps the original behavior for compatibility at the price
 of reproducibility and fingerprinting.

-In standard JavaScript, thee builtin methods have `Locale` or `locale` in their name:
+In standard JavaScript, these builtin methods have `Locale` or `locale` in their name
+and are affected by `localeTaming`:
 - `toLocaleString`
 - `toLocaleDateString`
 - `toLocaleTimeString`